-Representatives of the University of Ljubljana, Faculty of Social Sciences, Centre for Social Informatics (CSI) took part in the kick-off meeting of the Excellence in ReSTI project, which was held in Vienna on 29th of March 2017.
+Representatives of the University of Ljubljana Faculty of Social Sciences, Centre for Social Informatics (CSI) took part in the kick-off meeting of the Excellence in ReSTI project, which was held in Vienna on 29 March 2017.

-The project consortium leads the Center for Social Innovation from Austria and also includes University of Applied Sciences Burgenland from Austria, Applied Research and Communications Fund from Bulgaria, Social Innovation Lab from Croatia, HIPAVILON Intellectual Property Agency from Hungary, Prague Charles University from Czech Republic, Eurovienna Consulting and Management company from Austria, University of Belgrade from Serbia, Ministry of Economy - Directorate for Development of Small and Medium Enterprises from Montenegro, University of Sarajevo School of Economics and Business, from Bosnia and Herzegovina and Nongovernmental organization World and Danube from Serbia.
+The project consortium leads the Centre for Social Innovation from Austria and also includes the University of Applied Sciences Burgenland from Austria, the Applied Research and Communications Fund from Bulgaria, the Social Innovation Lab from Croatia, the HIPAVILON Intellectual Property Agency from Hungary, Prague Charles University from the Czech Republic, Eurovienna Consulting and Management company from Austria, the University of Belgrade from Serbia, the Ministry of Economy - Directorate for Development of Small and Medium Enterprises from Montenegro, the University of Sarajevo School of Economics and Business from Bosnia and Herzegovina and the Nongovernmental Organization, World and Danube, from Serbia.

-The project started in February 2017 and is aimed at students in their final year of undergraduate and postgraduate programs, as well as young graduates and managers in the field of political science, economics and social sciences who are interested in learning project management techniques.
-The project deals with the lack of undergraduate and postgraduate study programs focused on project application, management and implementation which results in insufficient employment options for young graduates in the Danube Region and low quality of the submitted research social innovation projects.
+The project started in February 2017 and is aimed at students in their final year of undergraduate and postgraduate programmes, as well as young graduates and managers in the fields of political science, economics and social sciences who are interested in learning project management techniques.
+The project deals with the lack of undergraduate and postgraduate study programmes focused on project application, management and implementation which results in insufficient employment options for young graduates in the Danube Region and low quality of the research social innovation projects that are submitted.